 On June 14, 2021, the parties to the IGH lawsuit entered into a confidential settlement agreement to resolve the action and a secured promissory note dated and executed by IGH in favor of us and effective June 11, 2021 (the "IGH Settlement Note").
 Pursuant to the IGH Settlement Note, IGH paid us \$3,000,000, \$1,000,000 of which was paid on or before July 12, 2021.
 The remaining \$2,000,000 and accrued interest was paid in 12 equal monthly installments, which began on August 12, 2021.
 During the year ended May 31, 2022, we received \$2,740,820 under the IGH Settlement Note, which included \$2,666,670 in principal and \$74,150 in accrued interest.
-During the six months ended November 30, 2022, we received \$348,165 was due under the IGH Settlement Note, which included \$333,333 in principal and \$14,382 in accrued interest.
-As of November 30, 2022, the IGH Settlement Note has been paid in full.
-We record amounts paid under the IGH Settlement Note as gains when payments are received
+During the nine months ended February 28, 2023, we received \$348,165 was due under the IGH Settlement Note, which included \$333,333 in principal and \$14,382 in accrued interest.
+As of February 28, 2023, the IGH Settlement Note has been paid in full.
+We record amounts paid under the IGH Settlement Note as gains when payments are received.

-On October 20, 2021, we entered into a management services agreement (the "Quinn River Joint Venture Agreement") through our 50% owned subsidiary, Kealii Okamalu, LLC ("Kealii Okamalu"), with CSI Health MCD LLC ("CSI") and a commission established by the authority of the Tribal Council of the Fort McDermitt Paiute and Shoshone Tribe (the "Tribe").
-The purpose of the Quinn River Joint Venture Agreement is to establish a business (the "Quinn River Joint Venture") to grow, cultivate, process and sell cannabis and related products.
-(See Note 3 for more detail) The Quinn River Joint Venture Agreement has a term of 10 years plus a 10 year renewal term from the date the first cannabis crop produced is harvested and sold.
-The first cannabis crop was harvested in September of 2022.
-Pursuant to the Quinn River Joint Venture Agreement, Kealii Okamalu leased approximately 20-30 acres of the Tribe's land located along the Quinn River at a cost of \$3,500 per quarter and managed the design, finance and construction of a cannabis cultivation facility on such tribal lands (the "Cultivation Facility").
-Kealii Okamalu now also manages the ongoing operations of the Cultivation Facility and related business, including, but not limited to, the cultivation of cannabis crops, personnel staffing, product packaging, testing, marketing and sales.
+On October 20, 2021, the Company entered into a management services agreement (the "Quinn River Joint Venture Agreement") through its 50% owned subsidiary, Kealii Okamalu, with CSI Health MCD LLC ("CSI") and a commission established by the authority of the Tribal Council of the Fort McDermitt Paiute and Shoshone Tribe ("Tribe").
+The purpose of the Quinn River Joint Venture Agreement is to establish a business (the "Quinn River Joint Venture") to grow, cultivate, process, and sell cannabis and related products.
+The Quinn River Joint Venture Agreement has an initial term of 10 years plus a 10 year renewal option from the date the first cannabis crop produced is harvested and sold.
+Pursuant to the Quinn River Joint Venture Agreement, Kealii Okamalu is expected to eventually lease approximately 20-30 acres of the Tribe's land located along the Quinn River at a cost of \$3,500 per quarter.
+Additionally, pursuant to the terms of the Quinn River Joint Venture Agreement, Kealii Okamalu has managed the design, finance and construction of a cannabis cultivation facility on such tribal lands ("the Cultivation Facility").
+Kealii Okamalu also manages the ongoing operations of the Cultivation Facility and related business, including, but not limited to, the cultivation of cannabis crops, personnel staffing, product packaging, testing, marketing and sales.
 Packaged products are branded as "Quinn River Farms."
-We have provided up to 10,000 square feet of warehouse space at our Las Vegas facility for the Quinn River Joint Venture to thrue product, and have preferred vendor status including the right to purchase cannabis flower and the business' cannabis trim at favorable prices.
-Kealii Okamalu will construction of the met income of the Quinn River Joint Venture otherwise payable to CSI and the Tribe at the rate of \$750,000 per quarter for eight quarters.
-Once the Invested Amount is paid in full, Kealii Okamalu will receive one-third of the net profits of the Quinn River Joint Venture.
+The Company will provide up to 10,000 square feet of warehouse space at its Las Vegas facility for the Quinn River Joint Venture.
+This amount will be repaid from the portion of the net profits of the Cultivation Facility and the working capital for the Quinn River Joint Venture.
+This amount will be repaid from the portion of the net profits of the Quinn River Joint Venture.
+This amount will be repaid from the portion of the net profits of the net profits